Tuesday, March 30, 2010

 But there are times when a highly publicized achievement will benefit only a few while small and seemingly unimportant deeds- with God's help -will bring about great changes for many.
 Psalm 127 says it best: "Unless the LORD build the house, they labor in vain who build."
 Virtue acts quietly.
 And quite often, its benefits are felt long after the virtue has been exercised.

 The Catholic monks of old, known for their prayers and sacrifices before embarking on a great mission, were on to something.
-They taught us before acting make time for prayer and spiritual sacrifices.
+They taught us before acting or embarking on some project, make time for prayer and spiritual sacrifices.
 As such, you will not be the only one acting but God will also act on your behalf.

 Posted by Joe at 8:59 PM